chrisflor/docs/en-us/sc/tutorial.md

 The middle gray part of the the virtual machine is the Evaluation Stack (it is equivalent to memory).
 These days there are two ways to achieve a virtual machine 1) stack based and 2) register based.
 Both ways have their own advantages and disadvantages, and both have their own great implementation examples.
 There are stack-based virtual machines like JVM, CPython, and the .NET CLR.
 On the other side there are register-based VMs, such as Dalvik and Lua5.0.
 Stack-based virtual machines have a computing stack concept that allows virtual machines to interact directly with the stack (Evaluation Stack) when performing real operations.

 Since the default behavior of a stack based VM is to fetch data from the operand stack, there is no need to specify an operand.
 Contrast this to for example the following x86 assembly `"ADD EAX, EBX"`.
 This operation requires you to specify the source operands and destination of the result.
 Stack-based virtual machine instructions do not need to specify these parameters.
 For example, the addition of a simple "ADD" operation will operate directly on the operand stack.
-The data can be popped of directly and the result is stored at the stop of the stack.
+The data can be popped off directly and the result is stored at the top of the stack.

 #### Interoperable service layer